SasView/sasview/src/sas/invariant/media/invariant_help.rst

 I(Q): the scattering intensity as a function of the momentum transfer Q.

-Invariant total is the sum of the invariant calculated from data’s q range and the invariant resulting from extrapolation at low q range and at high q range if considered.
+Invariant total is the sum of the invariant calculated from datas q range and the invariant resulting from extrapolation at low q range and at high q range if considered.